BF528/project-4-wheeler/README.md

 # Samples

-In this study by Baron et al, single cell sequencing was performed on approximately 10,000 human pancreatic cells collected at autopsy (N=4 donors) and approximately 10,000 murine pancreatic cells from 2 different mouse strains using inDrop.1, 4 inDrop encapsulates each of the individual cells within a single droplet containing all components needed for reverse transcription, converting the RNA to cDNA.4 Paired-end sequencing was performed with an Illumina Hiseq 2500 with an average of 100,000 reads per cell.
+In this study by Baron et al, single cell sequencing was performed on approximately 10,000 human pancreatic cells collected at autopsy (N=4 donors) and approximately 10,000 murine pancreatic cells from 2 different mouse strains using inDrop. inDrop encapsulates each of the individual cells within a single droplet containing all components needed for reverse transcription, converting the RNA to cDNA.4 Paired-end sequencing was performed with an Illumina Hiseq 2500 with an average of 100,000 reads per cell.

 In our analysis of the samples, in order to access a more convenient format for the barcode of each cell and UMIs of each transcript, 13 human single cell RNA-seq samples obtained from four donors were provided with preprocessed sequencing libraries.
 The barcodes in these samples were padded to be exactly 19 bases + 6 UMI bases = 25 bases.
 Out of the 13 given samples, we further investigated the samples from a 51 year old female donor (SRR3879604, SRR3879605, and SRR3879606) and performed cell-by-cell quantification of the UMI counts.

 # Methods

-We used salmon alevin to map and quantify the reads, which we filtered for XXX.
-We used t-SNE to evaluate how the cells clustered based upon their transcriptomes, identified the differentially expressed genes that defined the clusters using K-nearest neighborhood (KNN) and assessed their biological significance with DAVID.
+We used salmon alevin to map and quantify the reads after filtering out barcodes with low frequency counts.
+We further performed quality control on the quantified reads using Seurat package from Bioconductor and excluded low-quality cells and genes from downstream analysis.
+The gene expression measurements were normalized and principal components analysis (PCA) was performed to identity the dimensionality of the single-cell dataset.
+We then used UMAP to evaluate how the cells clustered based upon their transcriptomes and identified the differentially expressed genes that defined the clusters using K-nearest neighborhood (KNN).
+Lastly, we assessed the biological significance of the differentially expressed genes in each cell cluster with Metascape.

 # Findings